 You embark on a new plan, but are worried that your belly will be unhappy!
 You may not want that new fibrous seed like flax because you worry you will not tolerate it.

-Keep in mind, it can take several days for your digestive tract to adapt to a new meal plan.
+Keep in mind, that it can take several days for your digestive tract to adapt to a new meal plan.

 Starting out a new meal plan can be challenging for your digestion!